 Have you ever found yourself wondering, “How can I travel while still working a 9-to-5?”
 You’re not alone.
-Amanda Pointer, travel-enthusiast and motivated young professional, is going to share the ways she satisfies her wanderlust while still killin’ it at the office.
+Our very own Amanda Pointer, Editor here at Two Wandering Soles, travel-enthusiast and former 9-to-5er, is going to share the her tips to satisfy your wanderlust while still killin’ it at the office.

 How to Make the Most of Limited Vacation Days

-If you don’t feel cut-out for the endless nomadic lifestyle, aren’t down with leaving the comforts of home, friends and family for good, or maybe just love your job and don’t want to give up your career at this stage of your life, I’m with you.
+If you don’t feel cut-out for the endless nomadic lifestyle, aren’t down with leaving the comforts of home, friends and family for good, or maybe just love your job and don’t want to give up your career at this stage of your life, I hear you.

-Here are some tips I’ve come up with to make the most of my limited vacation days, while continuing to feed my wanderlust.
+Here are some tips I’ve come up with to make the most of those limited vacation days, while continuing to feed your wanderlust.

 1. Take red eye flights to cut down on travel days